AlviseDeFaveri/appunti/SW2.md

 # SOFTWARE QUALITY (20 Sett)

-Software products are becoming more and more complex, lots of people involved, perform critical decisions (e.g. rockets, biomedical ...).
+Software products are becoming more and **more complex** (e.g. Debian 320 million lines), lots of people involved, perform critical decisions (e.g. rockets, biomedical ...).

+There are different **aspects** affecting the software product quality:

+* Process quality (*HOW* we do it)
+* Cost and Time
+* People Quality
+* Development Technology

-There needs to be a way to verify the quality of a software product like we do for physical artifacts, even if it is untangible.
+There needs to be a way to **verify the quality** of the software product like we do for physical artifacts, even if it is untangible.

-## Attributes
+## Product Quality Attributes

 **I - perceived by the user (external)**